Poll tax (Great Britain): Implementation

 The poll tax when implemented encountered a number of administrative and enforcement difficulties.
-Some renters did not pay, knowing they would have left Scotland when the bills arrived.
+Some renters did not pay, knowing they would have moved elsewhere by the time the bills arrived.
 Councils of towns with highly mobile populations, such as university towns, were faced with big store rooms of unprocessed "gone-aways".
 The initial register, which was based on the rates register for "owned" houses, contained many irregularities from supplementary data sources such as housing benefit recipients.

 A significant collection issue was the 20 per cent /100 per cent split.
 People in employment had to pay 100 per cent, while students and the registered unemployed paid 20 per cent.
 The nature of the shared house market meant that not even the landlord knew exactly who was living there; tenants were replaced and may have shared a "single" room with their partner.
 Therefore, the local council did not know who was living where and when.

-Councils were burdened with the task of pursuing the large numbers of defaulters, many of whom were acting as part of organised resistance to the charge.
-There is also some evidence that the poll tax had a lasting effect of people not registering themselves on the electoral register to evade collection attempts, possibly because of the false impression that the alternative name, "poll tax" created.
-This may have had an effect on the results of the 1992 general election, which ended in a fourth successive Conservative victory, despite most opinion polls pointing to a hung parliament or narrow Labour majority.
+Councils were burdened with the task of pursuing the large numbers of defaulters, many of whom were participating in organised resistance to the charge.
+There is also some evidence that the poll tax had a lasting effect of people not registering themselves on the electoral register to evade collection attempts, possibly because of the false impression that the words "poll tax" created.
+This may have affected the results of the 1992 general election, which ended in a fourth successive Conservative victory, despite most opinion polls pointing to a hung parliament or narrow Labour majority.